 Authors are requested to supply an abstract of about 100 words when submitting an article.
 The abstract should be a condensed, accurate representation of the rationale, methodology, significant results, discussion and conclusions obtained within the article.

 Authors should also provide 4 – 5 keywords that clearly describe the subject matter of the article.
-Key words will serve to advise readers of the content and will be used by the editor to facilitate the organisation of the content of each edition of the journal.
+Key words will serve to advise readers of the content and will be used by the editor to facilitate the organization of the content of each edition of the journal.

 Authors should supply an email address to facilitate contact and requests for information.
 In the case of multiple-authored papers, one author should be designated to receive communication.
 Their email address should accompany their submission.
 As an electronic journal, reprints will not be provided in the accepted sense.
 Authors wishing to distribute copies of their article may do so with the proviso that they clearly acknowledge the source of the publication in any copy distributed.

 Figures and tables should be numbered consecutively, referring to them as “Figure 1″ or “Table 1″, etc. using Arabic numerals.
 Notation on tables and figures should be inserted into the text at an appropriate position within the paper.
 Each table and figure should possess a brief title and a concise description of its content.
 Care should be taken to ensure that tables and figures will be viewable within the limitations of web browsers.
 These should be supplied as high quality images inserted/embedded into the word file.
 Tables shall only have grey scale borders/colours.